Workplace Stress in 2025 - The Cost of Running “Full Out” All The Time

 2. Make Trade-Offs Visible—and Non-Negotiable

 If everything is a priority, stress becomes the mechanism that decides what gets done.
+Leaders entering 2026 must:

-Explicitly stop work, not just start it
+Explicitly stop work, not just start it.

-Align capacity with ambition—or lower ambition
+Align capacity with ambition—or lower ambition.

-Protect focus as aggressively as they protect revenue
+Protect focus as aggressively as they protect revenue.

 Clarity reduces stress more effectively than any wellness initiative ever will.